Natimuk: Environment

 There are many small wetlands in the district, and the town lies close to the Natimuk-Douglas Wetlands Important Bird Area, so identified by BirdLife International because of its importance for a variety of waterbirds.

 Events

-Nati Frinj is hosted in the first weekend of November during each odd numbered year in town.
+Nati Frinj is hosted in the first weekend of November during each odd-numbered year in town.
 The festival includes music, food, visual art, performances, and various other events.

-Natimuk also hosts Goatfest, an annual climbing film festival, which coincides with the influx of climbers over the Easter holidays.
+Around 60 rock climbers (locally known as goats) have made Natimuk their home due to the climbing and lifestyle.
+As of 2016Natimuk also hosts Goatfest, an annual climbing film festival, which coincides with the influx of climbers over the Easter holidays.

+Notable residents

+Harrie Wade, later a Country Party senator for Victoria and federal government minister, was the founding president of the Natimuk Bush Fire Brigade and unsuccessfully promoted an irrigation scheme for Natimuk Lake in the 1940s.